-Our “private clubhouse” project was featured in the November 2009 issue of Pool & Spa Living and Michael discussed his collaborative working style with the builders and contractors.
+The “private clubhouse” project was featured in the November 2009 issue of Pool & Spa Living.
+The article emphasizes my collaborative working style with builders and the trades.
 See Private Clubhouse for more information about this project.

-Our remodel of this historic San Mateo Park home was featured on the 2008 Hillsborough-San Mateo Park 28th Kitchen Tour.
-Working with noted interior designer Kim Palmer we transformed this Arts and Crafts-era Colonial in keeping with the style.
+The remodel of this historic San Mateo Park home was featured on the 2008 Hillsborough-San Mateo Park 28th Kitchen Tour.
+Working with noted interior designer Kim Palmer I worked to transform this Arts and Crafts-era Colonial in keeping with the style.
 See Arts and Crafts Period Colonial for photos and more information

 This California ranch transformed into a Pasadena-inspired Craftsman was one of the six homes featured in the Tour of Lafayette’s Kitchens.
 For photos and text about this project see Craftsman Remake.

-We won the City of Piedmont “Best Low Impact Expansion” Award in 2005 for a sensitive remodel and addition to this historic 1920s Arts & Crafts-style home.
+My firm won the City of Piedmont “Best Low-Impact Expansion” Award in 2005 for a sensitive remodel and addition to this historic 1920s Arts & Crafts-style home.

-Author Douglas Kent interviewed Michael about designing for fire-prone areas.
+Author Douglas Kent interviewed me about designing for fire-prone areas.
 The interview was included in the book Firescaping:Creating fire-resistant landscapes, gardens, and properties in California’s diverse environments.

-Our Matching Poolhouse project in the Los Gatos hills was included in Backyard Idea Book that was part of the the Taunton Idea Book series.
-The poolhouse design closely reflects that of the main house nearby.
+The Matching Poolhouse project in the Los Gatos hills was included in Backyard Idea Book that was part of the the Taunton Idea Book series.
+The poolhouse design closely reflects that of the main house that I also designed.